Hinhu/WarframeAlerts/README.md

 This JavaFX app gets informations about events in Warframe from https://deathsnacks.com/wf/ and looks for info about event's prizes on http://warframe.wikia.com/wiki (during search, it sometimes uses https://www.ecosia.org/ search engine).
 Thanks to that user doesn't have to look for info about prize on his/her own.

 I am not owner of sites mentioned above.
 I am grateful to their creators for making such contribution to Warframe fanbase.
-This project doesn't mean to exploit their work, it's just an app made by fellow Tenno for personal usage.
+This project doesn't mean to exploit their work, it's just an app made by fellow Tenno to help players in identifying alerts' prizes.

 # Usage

-I haven't finished the app yet, but it's usable.

 * Launching
   Download *WarframeTracker.jar* and *Config.txt* files.
 They should be together in the same directory..